Accelo hauls in $9 million to digitize operations for project-driven small businesses

 Today, the company announced a $9 million Series A led by by Level Equity with participation by from Fathom Capital and existing investor Blackbird Ventures.

 Over the years, Accelo has built a suite of tools that now includes CRM, project management, customer service and accounting pieces.
-An uber tool that combines all of these tools into a single interface is being rebranded today from PSA to ServeOps.
+An uber tool that combines all of these tools into a single interface is being rebranded today from PSA to ServOps.

-McQueen says the ServeOps product gives customers insight across their entire business.
+McQueen says the ServOps product gives customers insight across their entire business.
 As he points out, small businesses have very little room for error when it comes to bidding, winning and running a project.
 They have to bring it in at or under budget, and the only way to do that is to keep the entire process under control throughout the project, something that’s really difficult to do when you are only looking at monthly financial reports.

 The company strives to pull as much data as it can from external sources like calendar entries or email to automate as much data entry as possible.
 It includes a timer customers can turn on when they start working on each project, so they can easily track project work inside the program.